MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 walk through steps
 -->

-In Part 1 of this tutorial, you create a simple static extension, that displays a single image.
-In Part 2 of this tutorial, you add JavaScript code to switch which image is displayed.
-You update the pop-up menu to replace the static stars image with a title and a standard HTML button.
-That button, when clicked, passes that image of stars to the content page.
-This image is now embedded in the extension and inserted into the active browser tab.
+In Part 1 of this tutorial, you create a simple extension that displays `stars.jpeg` in a pop-up in any Microsoft Edge tab.
+In Part 2 of this tutorial, you add JavaScript code that inserts the `stars.jpeg` image into the top of the currently opened webpage.
+You update the pop-up from Part 1 to replace `stars.jpeg` with a title and a standard HTML button, labelled **Display**.

+When you click the **Display** button, JavaScript sends a message from the extension icon's pop-up, and dynamically inserts JavaScript running as content in the browser tab.
+That JavaScript inserts `stars.jpeg` at the top of the current webpage, pushing down the content of the webpage to below the image.
+The injected content sets the image element to display `stars.jpeg` in the top of the current webpage, and then removes the image when you click the image.

 Part 2 covers the following extension technologies:
 *  Injecting JavaScript libraries into an extension.
 *  Exposing extension assets to browser tabs.
-*  Including content pages in existing browser tabs.
+*  Including content webpages in existing browser tabs.
-*  Having content pages listen for messages from pop-ups and respond.
+*  Having content webpages listen for messages from pop-ups and respond.

 To use this article, first do the steps in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md).